The Science of Sirtuins

 The Future of Sirtuins

-As the sirtuins field continues to expand, this leaves room for incredible research opportunities into how activating sirtuins with NAD+ precursors can lead to not only longer but also healthier lives.
+As the sirtuins field continues to expand, this leaves room for incredible research opportunities into how activating sirtuins with NAD+ precursors can lead to more exciting discoveries.